dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 The specified username and API key are needed to authenticate requests to the upstream environment.
 ### Pulling Changes From the Upstream Domain

 On downstream domain's HQ environment, enable `linked_domains` feature flag.
-Navigate to the `Project Settings > Linked Projects` page which has a UI to pull changes from the upstream domain for the following fields:
+Navigate to the `Project Settings > Linked Projects` page which has a UI to pull changes from the upstream domain for all of the [previously mentioned fields](#data_models) **except for keywords**.
+This is _likely_ just due to lack of necessity in the context of remote links.
-- Custom data fields for Location, User and Product models
-- User Roles
-- Feature Flags
-- Feature Previews
-- Reports

 #### Linking Remote Applications